 Q: Am I more susceptible to getting COVID-19 as a pregnant woman?

 Dr. Rice: In general, pregnant women are more susceptible to all sorts of infections because, during pregnancy, the immune system is relatively suppressed.
 There is no evidence specifically regarding COVID-19 to suggest that pregnant women are at great risk.

-Q: Should I take immunity-boosting supplements alongside my prenatal vitamins?
+Q: Can I take immunity-boosting supplements alongside my prenatal vitamins?

 Dr. Rice: We suggest that you discuss any planned supplements with your doctor.
 In general, vitamin C and vitamin D are safe for pregnant women.
 Other ways to increase your immune function are to get enough sleep, eat a healthy diet, stay well hydrated, and reduce stress.